Yemenite Children Affair: Hashid Camp

-In May 1949, Ahmad bin Yahya, the Imam of Yemen, announced that Jews were permitted to leave the country.
-The Jewish Agency reached an agreement with the British that it will set a camp near Aden as a temporary location for those Jews.
+In May 1949, Ahmad bin Yahya, the King and Imam of Yemen, announced that Jews were permitted to leave the country.
+The Jewish Agency reached an agreement with the British that it would establish a camp near Aden as a temporary location for those Jews.
 The British estimated that there were 20,000 Jews in Yemen and that 1,000 would come each month.
-A new camp was built near the old Hashed camp.
+A new camp was built near the old Hashid camp.
 But it turns out that there were some 50,000 Jews in Yemen and soon enough the camp had 13,000 residents.
-They had traveled a dangerous journey by foot and many were in poor health conditions.
+They had traveled a dangerous journey by foot and many were in poor health.
 The poor infrastructure at the camp only made things worse.

 Coming to Israel

 The immigrants from Yemen were initially housed in three former British military camps: Rosh HaAyin, Beit Lid (Pardesiya) and Ein Shemer.
-Some also briefly stayed in a camp in Atlit first.
-Those camps were closed after a year and a half at the end of 1950 and their residents were moved to existing Ma'abarot.
+Some also briefly stayed at a camp in Atlit.
+Those camps were closed after a year and a half at the end of 1950 and their residents were moved to existing ma'abarot.

 Disappearances

-Conditions in the maabarot (tent cities) were harsh.
+Conditions in the ma'abarot (tent cities) were harsh.
 There was poor hygiene and widespread disease.
 The authorities decided it would be best to move the babies to separate (concrete-built) houses.
-Older children were often moved to a temporary care of foster families.
+Older children were often taken to the temporary care of foster families.
 Furthermore, children who caught an infectious disease had to be quarantined: moved to special wards in other hospitals.
 Hospital staff would often discourage contact between parents and children in fear of further spread of disease.
 Many babies did eventually die.
 And in those cases they were often buried in haste without waiting for the parents; due to poor communication it would often take days or more for the parents to be notified and come, and the hospitals did not have the resources to keep the bodies for that long.

 This resulted in many cases where information about children was lost.

 Many of the complaints have common characteristics: